RaulSanchezzt/projects/WebDev/Udemy - React Bootcamp/crm-react/README.md

 ## Final result

 First, make sure you **JSON Server** is running.
 We'll see there are no clients yet...
+[Link to the demo page](https://customer-relationship-management.netlify.app/)

 ![No clients yet](assets/1.png)